 PATCH /fxTransfers/<ID>

-The callback PATCH /fxTransfers/<ID> is used to inform the requester about the final determination by the switch of the transfer related to a request for execution of a currency conversion.
+The callback PATCH /fxTransfers/<ID> is used to inform the requester about the final determination by the switch of the transfer which determines the status of a request for execution of a currency conversion.
 The <ID> field in the URI should contain the commitRequestId that was used when the execution of the currency conversion was requested.

 The data model for the callback is as follows: